 Course Number & Name: ESL 105 ESL Writing and Communication III

-Prerequisites: Grade of “C” or better in ESL 103/04 or placement
+Prerequisites: Grade of “C” or better in ESL 103 AND ESL 104 or placement

 Course Description: This is an advanced college-level writing course for students whose first language is not English.
 The goal of this course is to produce clear and grammatically accurate writing and paraphrasing in anticipation of further college-level work.
 Students will learn to write expository pieces and academic arguments with clear focus, sufficient support for main points, logical development of ideas, and appropriate introductions and conclusions.
 This course is conducted in English.